vppmatt/microservices-bam/06 - k8s files/Startup-script.md

 chmod 0700 ~/.kube
 su - $USER
 ```
-you might be asked to enter the login password at this point.
+*Note - you might be asked to enter the login password at this point.*

+Wait for Kubernetes to become ready and then set up the kubectl command
 ```
 microk8s status --wait-ready